lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 The stake president and stake audit committee review all audits.
 After their review, the stake audit committee chairman and stake president sign the audits.
 Audits may be signed and submitted before all of the exceptions are corrected.
 The stake president and stake audit committee ensure that any audit exceptions are promptly corrected.

-The Area Presidency follows the guidelines in theGuide to the Area Audit Programwhen calling an area auditor or assistant area auditor.
+The Area Presidency follows the guidelines in the [Guide to the Area Audit Program](https://assets.churchofjesuschrist.org/c8/df/c8dfbac534c211efba09eeeeac1ebe3c921628a1/2024_auditing_guideline_documents.pdf "https://assets.churchofjesuschrist.org/c8/df/c8dfbac534c211efba09eeeeac1ebe3c921628a1/2024_auditing_guideline_documents.pdf") when calling an area auditor or assistant area auditor.

 The stake president or chairman of the stake audit committee should be notified promptly if: